emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Complex Update

 Currently network devices are mostly always-on.
 The design of their software components do not include dynamic power management.

 The update of legacy networks and devices to support dynamic power management is something complex because it impacts the different type of components:

-  * hardware must support variation of power, of bit rate ...
+  * hardware component must support variation of power, of bit rate or only being shutdown and restarted
-  * firmware must expose the monitoring and the actionable functions to the software components
+  * firmware component must expose the monitoring and the actionable functions to the software components
-  * software must modify the confiuration
+  * software component must be updated od added to operate these new capabilities

 Legacy hardware component are designed for being rarely stop and re-started.
-On the short term the rythm of this information must be exposed to management interface
+On the very short term the rythm of start/stop supported by the component must be exposed to the management interface.

-on the short term
-Its assessement at the device level requires datamodels augmentation (TODO add ref to IVY) to track these configuration updates and metrics to measure the power consumption {{POWEFF}}.
-In addition

 # Gain measurements

+On the short term, as promoted by the GREEN-BoF, the assessement at the device level requires datamodels augmentation (TODO add ref to IVY) to expose these configuration updates and metrics to measure the power consumption {{POWEFF}}.

-There is room for hackathon sessions to compare testing measurements of the gains in power consumption.
+There is room for hackathon sessions to compare asessment methods.

 # Security Considerations